PaulVanSchayck/pi-multiroom-radio-ansible/README.md

       * I did include a simple `sudo service raspotify restart` to execute on the remote control power button
   * Using [Snapdroid](https://github.com/badaix/snapdroid) for Android to control Snapcast
 * Using [lirc](https://www.lirc.org/) to have my simple remote control working
-  * The infrared eye has been connected on 3 GPIO pins
+  * The infrared eye has been connected on 3 GPIO pins (add `dtoverlay=gpio-ir,gpio_pin=17` to `/boot/config.txt`)
-  * Getting the remote to work using `irrecord` can be a bit of a pain
+  * Getting the remote to work using `irrecord` can be a bit of a pain.
-  * I looked at using `uevent` for passing events, but in the end defaulted to the simpler `irexec` for sending commands
+  * I looked at using `uevent` for processing events, but in the end defaulted to the simpler `irexec` for sending commands
-  * Most of the magic is in `irexec.lircrc`.
+  * Most of the command magic is in `irexec.lircrc`.
     * Using `python-snapcast` to control the Snapcast volume
     * Created simple scripts `snap_mute.py` and `snap_volume.py` to control the muting and volume of the Snapcast clients